marouenbg/VFFVA/UserGuide.md

 7. Run VFFVA like the following:

-	`mpirun -np a --bind-to none -x OMP_NUM_THREADS=b ./veryfastFVA ./models/c.mps d`
+	`mpirun -np a --bind-to none -x OMP_NUM_THREADS=b ./veryfastFVA ./models/c.mps d e`

 	a: Number of non-memory sharing cores

 	b: Number of memory-sharing threads

-	c: model name, a selection of models is provided in model folder
+	c: Model name, a selection of models is provided in model folder

+	d: Optional, optimization percentage of optimal objective function.
+Integer between 0 and 100.

-	d: optional if not specified scaling (SCAIND) parameter is set to default
+	e: Optional if not specified scaling (SCAIND) parameter is set to default

 	if set to -1, scaling is deactivated